 The only time we really use serving dishes is Christmas and sometimes when we have guests over.
 Consider your Pyrex and oven pots and pans that can be used as serving dishes as well.
 From oven or stove to table has its benefits, food stays hotter for longer and result in fewer dishes.

 The worst cupboard in the kitchen, its always in a mess.
 Basically if you don’t use it lose it.
-Get ride of anything that is missing its partner.
+Get rid of anything that is missing its partner.
 The less you have in this kitchen cupboard/draw the easier it is to maintain.
 Kids drinking bottles and school lunch bags start creeping in unnoticed in numbers.
 One per child is enough with a neutral extra for that morning emergency when the zip breaks!

 Plates, side plates and bowls.

 Its time for those impractical or duplicate Wedding gifts to find a new home!
 Mixed matched, chipped and child unfriendly items need to hit the road.
 Keep what is practical for you and your family.
 As a family of five I have a set of 12, this gets me through two days before having to put the dishwasher on.
-This work us.
+This works for us.
 Consider your life style, your family and what will make the most sense for you.
 The objective is to clear your space to give you back time, freedom and enjoyment of being in the kitchen again.

 Cutlery and Cooking Utensils